 Saffron Walden BID (Business Improvement District)

-There are currently more than 225 BIDs throughout the UK, with another 30+ in active development.
-Many BIDs are on their second and third terms.
+There are currently more than 270 BIDs throughout the UK, with another 30+ in active development.
+At the time of writing, 165 BIDs are on their second and 33 are on their third.

 Every BID is unique in terms of its priorities.
 All BIDs, however, must follow a prescribed template in terms of the setting-up process.
 The template requires those charged with developing a BID to define exactly what improvements will be made, how much is spent on each, who is responsible for delivering them, and where the district boundaries lie.
 All of this must be agreed, in advance, by a majority of all businesses affected.

 Although BIDs are a Government initiative, they are not a backdoor way of forcing businesses to pay for local services.
 As part of the Saffron Walden BID process, Uttlesford District Council will be required to define and quantify those services for which it is - and will continue to be - responsible.
 So, while a BID may choose to invest more in street cleaning, for example, it need only do so as a ‘top up’ to the service already provided by the local council.